edgonzalez-9/Rainforest/amazon-clone/README.md

 Really need to MAKE more time to code.
 Gonna finish the amazon app and update my resume.
 Hopefully tomorrow my papers will come in.
+I will keep hoping so that I can get this job and move on with my life.